sapphiredev/utilities/packages/event-iterator/README.md

 	// Logs: { id: 'bar' }
 }

-// The iterator ended at second item, { id: 'baz' } is not collected.
+// The iterator ended at second item, { id: 'baz' } is not collected due to the specified limit.
 ```

 ---